jeanguyomarch/eovim/README.md

 `data/vim/runtime.vim`, and is installed with Eovim.
 It is sourced when Eovim starts.
 See the manual for details.

-Additionnally, `~/.config/nvim/eovimrc.nvim` (can be overriden via the command-line option `-C` or via the GUI configuration) is sourced at eovim' startup, so eovim-specific initialization code can be written there.

 ## Caps Lock handling

 Eovim detects when Caps Lock are on and off.
 The default theme can display a